Skip to main content

 Important information on risk

 All investments carry a certain degree of risk and there is no assurance that an investment will provide positive performance over any period of time.
 Equity investing involves risk.
 Investments are also subject to political, currency and regulatory risks.
 These risks may be magnified in emerging markets.
-A focus on dividend-paying securities presents the risks of greater exposure to certain economic sectors.
-Dividend yield is one component of performance and should not be the only consideration for investment.
+A focus on dividend-paying securities presents the risks of greater exposure to certain economic sectors rather than the broad equity market, sector or concentration risk.
+Concentration in infrastructure-related securities involves sector risk and concentration risk, particularly greater exposure to adverse economic, regulatory, political, legal, liquidity, and tax risks associated with MLPs and REITs.

 Nuveen, LLC provides investment services through its investment specialists.